StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 The software was made with Arduino IDE and ported subsequently to Platformio for better management

 #### Changelog

+💥 2.0.0 - BREACKING NEWS!
+Now all the board can be setupped by the browser.
+Dome I/O and Switch setting is now editable from the browser and you can save the confi files.
+Before update write in a memo all your setting.

+What's new in version 2.0.0?

+Web pages run now alpine.js and all the js under the hood is rewrited in a modern way.
+Now Dome and switch are in the same page, olso settings now are in the same page!
+New dome function: Auto Close if anyone is talking with the board (browser or ascom alpacha driver) [IS UNDER DEVELOPMENT], you can enable or disable this featur by browser setup page.

 1.2.4 Added wifi automatic reconnection, added OTA firmware uploader